 - Iana (REU, Medium, AR)- Can use her Gemini Replicator to create a remotely-controlled holographic projection of herself that can be used to scout ahead and spot traps without setting them off (at the cost of leaving her defenseless).
 Added on March 2020.

-- Bandit (GSG 9, Light, SMG/SG) - Can attach his CED-1 (Crude Electrical Device, or "Shock Wire") to metallic gadgets (such as reinforced walls and barbed wire), dealing damage to enemies who interact with those gadgets and destroying other gadgets that come in contact with them.
+- Bandit (GSG 9, Light, SMG/SG) - Can attach his CED-1 (Crude Electrical Device, or "Shock Wire") to metallic gadgets (such as reinforced walls and barbed wire), dealing damage to enemies who touch those gadgets and destroying other gadgets that come in contact with them.

 - Castle (FBI SWAT, Medium, SMG/SG) - Can deploy his UTP1 (Universal Tactical Panel) Armor Panel that replaces normal barricades and are completely bulletproof.
 Those panels can only be destroyed by explosives or breaching gadgets, or several melee attacks with enough time.

 - Doc (GIGN, Heavy, SMG/SG) - Can use his MPD-0 Stim Pistol to heal allies (including himself).
-Can revive downed allies (also including himself).
+Can revive downed but not out allies (also including himself).

-- Jäger (GSG 9, Light, AR/SG) - Can deploy his ADS-MKIV "Magpie" Active Defense System that automatically intercepts disarms enemy grenades and some gadget projectiles before they explode.
+- Jäger (GSG 9, Light, AR/SG) - Can deploy his ADS-MKIV "Magpie" Active Defense System that automatically intercepts and disarms enemy grenades and some gadget projectiles before they explode.